 Permaculture is based on natural systems like those that we see in forests.
-In a forest system, there are mulitple layers of vegetation growing together in a very diverse setting.
+In a forest system, there are multiple layers of vegetation growing together in a very diverse setting.
 We see many types of trees, shrubs, plants, insects, animals, and various other things all living together in a system that continually strengthens itself.
 All of these components of a natural ecosystem serve a function (or several functions) that support each other like the strands of a web.
 One strand on its own may be weak, but the combination of all the strands together add to the overall strength and usefulness of the web.

-Food for us
+1 – Food for us

-Food for the soil
+2 – Food for the soil

 These are stronger items that support the climbers and make the most of our space.
 Supporters can be living things like trees, bushes, stalks such as a maize or sunflower, or they can be non-living things like houses, bathing areas, outdoor toilets, walls, fences, etc. The main thing to be careful of is choosing the right supporter for the right climber.
 Some climbers are very aggressive and can bring down a fence, or take over a tree.
 If you put a passion fruit vine into a mango tree, you may not end up with any mangoes.
 This is where thinking ahead and planning become very important.

-Any thing that helps to protect your guild is a protector.
+Anything that helps to protect your guild is a protector.
 In terms of protecting your guild from damaging insects, strong smelling plants can be very useful.
 Things like onions, chives, spices, lemon grass, and pungent flowers can help to repel insects and even confuse them making it difficult for them to find their food.
-Natural predators can also be very helpful in controling the insect problems in a guild.
+Natural predators can also be very helpful in controlling the insect problems in a guild.
 Beneficial animals and insects such as frogs, birds, lizards, praying mantis, ladybugs, etc should be attracted to the garden with various types of habitat and plants that they prefer.
 You can even protect from larger animals like goats and people by using things with thorns or sharp ends.
 Some living fences that we have seen are even more effective than the razor wire that many people put along their fences.

 Click on the link(s) below to download

-Permaculture Guild Handout
+Permaculture Guild Handout (2000)

 PDF of a Guild handout that we use for teaching.
 Feel free to reproduce it, use it for teaching, and share it with others.
-That is another Permaculture principle – Observe, learn, and share!
+That is another Permaculture principle – Observe, Learn, and Share!